-Join us for a captivating talk with award-winning author William Hazelgrove as he delves into the fascinating story of Henry Knox.
+Join us on January 8th at 6.30 p.m. for a captivating talk with award-winning author William Hazelgrove as he delves into the fascinating story of Henry Knox.
+This lecture will take place on Zoom!
+Register TODAY!

 Save the Date!
 Upcoming Events at The Golden Ball Tavern Museum

-COMING SOON TO THE gOLDEN bALL tAVERN mUSEUM
+COMING TO THE gOLDEN bALL tAVERN mUSEUM

 Calendar of Events 2026

-March 25, 2026 - Women of ‘76 (Lesser known women of the American Revolution****
+March 25, 2026 - Lecture: Women of ‘76 (Lesser known women of the American Revolution****

 September 26th - 59th Annual Barn Sale!
 9 a.m. to 3 p.m.